EU piles pressure on internet giants to remove extremist content

 The Commission said it would assess the need for legislation within three months for what it described as“terrorist content”, given the urgency of the issue.
 For all other types of illegal content it will assess progress made within six months.

-It also called on the technology sector, which is dominated by U.S. companies, to adopt proactive measures such as automated detection to rid their platforms of illegal content.
+It also called on the technbology sector, which is dominated by U.S. companies, to adopt proactive measures such as automated detection to rid their platforms of illegal content.

-Campaign group the Counter Extremism Project said the Commission’s proposal was welcome but did not tackle two issues - how to make automated technology widely available and how to stop extremists uploading again content that had been removed.

 European Digital Rights, a civil rights group, described the Commission’s approach as putting internet giants in charge of censoring Europe.
 Only legislation would ensure democratic scrutiny and judicial review.